FernandoVianaNeto/Payment-Processor/README.md

 A high-performance payment processing service built in Go, designed for the [Rinha de Backend 2025](https://github.com/zanfranceschi/rinha-de-backend-2025/blob/main/README.md).
 The system handles payment requests, balance management, and transaction summaries, optimized for concurrency and scalability.
+This project has a resource limitation of 1.5 CPUs and 350 MB of memory shared across all services.
+During testing, the application was capable of handling 550 requests per second without failures and processing over 15,000 requests per minute.

 ## Features